gipritchard/Space-Debris/Space Debris Clean Up Crew.md

 - Any Satellite reaches 0 HP
 - You run out of Debris Cubes to place on the map
 - Any player must place a Debris Cube on an adjacent space AND all adjacent spaces contain 3 Debris Cubes.

+# Satellites
+TODO

+# Optional Advanced Rules
+Players looking for a more challenging experience may choose to play with the following rules and restrictions.
+This is not recommended for your first few games.

+## Discarded Resources become Debris
+Whenever any player discards a Resource card from their hand...

+- For each Resource card discarded this way, add 1 Debris Cube to an adjacent space with the fewest game pieces (Space Ships, Satellite, Debris).
+All Space Ships and Satellites in that space take 1 damage when the Debris is added to their space.
+	- If there is a tie for fewest game pieces, the discarding player chooses.
+	- If the player is surrounded on all sides by spaces that contain 3 Debris Cubes, your team is defeated.

 # Credits